whisthq/whist/protocol/README.md

 -   To handle a client message on the server, see `./server/handle_client_message.c`
 -   See `./fractal/core/fractal.h` for struct definitions.

 Of course, input must also be sent from client to server.
-This is handled in the form of SDL Events, which are retrieved in `./client/main.c` and handled in `sdl_event_handler.c`.
+This is handled in the form of SDL Events, which are retrieved in `client/main.c` and handled in `handle_sdl_event.c`.
 These generally take the form of `fmsg`'s sent from client to server, over `UDP` for speed.
 We don't handle packet dropping, however, so sometimes the capslock and numlock will go out-of-sync.
 We use `sync_keyboard_state` to fix this, resyncing stateful keys every 50ms with an `fmsg`.
 This additionally handles the initial sync by-default.

 ## File Structure